eunjijuliako/DLIP/Final Project/Report/LAB 5 Which CNN Model is Appropriate to Diagnose o dad067f3b83546e1bb7bccf1145cddca.md

 ## Objective

-In this project, we will find which CNN model is appropriate to diagnose or classify breast cancer through comparing the precision, recall, and accuracy for each models, which is yolo, UNet, and FCN.
+In this project, we will find which CNN model is appropriate to diagnose or classify breast cancer through comparing the precision, recall, and accuracy of each models, which is Yolo, UNet, and FCN.

 ## Preparation